 is a rare species that we've never found on Maui.
 According to Kay

-(1979), it secretes copious mucous, autotomizes portions of its mantle
+(1979), it secretes copious mucus, autotomizes portions of its mantle

 when disturbed and can swim in a manner reminiscent of Hexabranchus.